An Indoor Bike with 20 Programs & 16 Challenge Levels

 The Bottom Line

-The Diamondback 510Sr Recumbent Bike is a good buy.
+The Diamondback 510Sr Recumbent Bike is an ok buy.
 With smooth spinning, moderate resistance and ample programming, it’s a comfortable ride for rehabilitative training, muscle toning and general healthy living.

 Diamondback 510Sr Recumbent Bike Specs: